A-AhkUser/eAutocomplete/README.md

 achat
 acheter
 )
+englishWords := "door*rain*car*window*time*house*sun"
 GUI, +Resize +hwndGUIID ; +hwndGUIID stores the window handle (HWND) of the GUI in 'GUIID' GUI, Font, s14, Segoe UI
 GUI, Color, White, White
 options :=
 (LTrim Join C
 	{
-		editOptions: "x11 y11 w300 h65 +Resize", ; sets the edit control's options; the 'Resize' option may be listed to allow the user to resize both the height and width of the edit control
+		editOptions: "Section x11 y11 w300 h65 +Resize", ; sets the edit control's options; the 'Resize' option may be listed to allow the user to resize both the height and width of the edit control
-		menuOptions: "VScroll r10",
 		startAt: 2, ; the minimum number of characters a user must type before a search is performed
 		matchModeRegEx: true, ;  an occurrence of the wildcard character in the middle of a string will be interpreted not literally but as a regular expression (.*)
-		appendHapax: true ; hapax legomena will be appended to the current local word list }
+		appendHapax: true, ; hapax legomena will be appended to the current local word list
+		maxSuggestions: 5
+	}
 )
 A := new eAutocomplete(GUIID, options)
-GUIDelimiter := "`n"
-GUI, +Delimiter%GUIDelimiter% ; important
-A.addSource("frenchWords", frenchWords, GUIDelimiter)
+A.addSource("frenchWords", frenchWords, "`n")
+A.addSource("englishWords", englishWords, "*")
+; A.setSource("englishWords") ; defines the word list to use
 A.setSource("frenchWords") ; defines the word list to use GUI, Show, w400 h330, eAutocomplete
 return